-Whether you are looking to reduce your energy costs; create a healthier, more comfortable space to live or work; or simply want to act more responsibly towards our environment, choosing to build more ecologically is one of the most effective steps you can make.
+Whether you are looking to reduce your energy costs; create a healthier, more comfortable space to live; or simply want to act more responsibly towards our environment, choosing to build more ecologically is one of the most effective steps you can make.

-Sustainable design embraces energy-saving construction techniques, avoids the use of environmentally-damaging building materials and seeks to create buildings that are simple to understand and operate yet economic to build.
+An eco home is one that embraces energy-saving construction techniques, avoids the use of environmentally damaging building materials and seeks to create buildings that are simple and efficient to understand and operate yet economic to build.

 With the right design skills, passion and attention to detail, it is possible to build homes that can be:

 Eco building also means favouring the use of green materials such as timber, natural insulations or clay products over the specification of concrete or petro-chemical-derived foams and plastics since far less energy is used, or carbon dioxide emitted, in their manufacture – some plant-based materials even lock in carbon.
 We have valuable experience in selecting and designing with such products and will be able to suggest the most appropriate eco specification for your building.

 By far the biggest environmental impact of any home is the heat energy used over its lifetime.
 In the order of 62% of all household energy use is for space heating, with a further 18% for hot water generation plus 3% on lighting, 3% on cooking appliances and the remaining 14% on general electrical appliances.
 Clearly, cutting down on heat energy use should be the overriding consideration in the design of eco-friendly buildings and we seek to design buildings that perform well above basic Building Regulations.
 With greater consideration given to compact building forms, higher insulation levels and orientation that takes advantage of free solar energy, our low energy designs can reduce fuel bills significantly.